-This intense relationship grew through working with many animals and developing environmental-themed activities at the Boston Zoo many years ago, followed by a Master’s degree in Botany from Clark University USA and then a Ph.D. in Biology from Clark and the University of Tuebingen in Germany in 1988.
+This intense relationship grew through working with many animals and developing environmental-themed activities at the Boston Zoo many years ago, followed by a Master’s degree in Botany from Clark University USA and then a Ph.D. in Biology from Clark University in Worcester MA and the University of Tuebingen in Germany in 1988.

 A prime inspiration was the wonderful, renowned evolutionary biologist thinker-extraordinaire, the late Lynn Margulis.
 She got me into the symbiotic world of corals, fungi, protists, and the very origins of our cells.
 My symbiosis passion grew, and I was fortunate to serve as President of the International Symbiosis Society – a group of several hundred accomplished ecology researchers and educators from around the world for ten years.
 I also initiated and directed a unique international microbial ecology program, Microcosmos, during my early days as Professor of Science Education at Boston University.

 More recently, I have built upon my two decades of teaching a unique and far-reaching Global Ecology course to create the Global Ecology Education Initiative (GEEI).
 This Program, based now at UMass/Boston School for the Environment, promotes the need amongst everyone, especially with young people in schools and communities, to develop earth-centered ethics that foster respect for place (our home, earth) and the adhereing to fundamental biosphere/ecology "rules."
 The Program particularly reveals the vast grassroots and indigenous peoples leadership in eco-sustainability around the world.
 Through these programs, I have conducted or arranged over 250 workshops and have given more than 200 invited multi-media talks throughout the United States, Spain, Poland, Portugal, Germany, Austria, Puerto Rico, Canada, England, and New Zealand.
 Venues have included Oxfiord University (UK), Jagiellonian University (Kraków), the Exploratorium of San Francisco, Universities of Auckland and Otago (NZ), Autonomous University (Barcelona), and the New York Hall of Science.
 I also led extended Global Ecology field explorations for students to New Zealand and more recently have led trips for researchers and science educators to the remote rainforest regions of Tiputini-Yasuni in the northwest Amazon, a region under severe threat from further fossil fuel extraction.